pierre-haessig/ownverter-sync/README.md

-# OwnVerter application: islanded inverter
+# OwnVerter application: islanded inverter with grid synchronization

 This repository host embedded microcontroller code for using the [OwnTech OwnVerter](https://www.owntech.io/ownverter/) board as an **islanded three-phase inverter**, that is *not* grid connected, but instead feeding a three-phase load (R, RL...).

+However, compared to https://github.com/pierre-haessig/ownverter-islanded, it adds ability to **synchronize to the grid**, with grid voltages measurement + **PLL**.
+Still, no power is exchanged with the grid.

 Remark: the "islanded" qualifier may be a bit misleading.
 Here it means that the inverter works in the simplest operation mode: **open loop** (no regulation), simply generating a three-phase voltages of given frequency and amplitude.